1987 Mecca incident: Reaction/aftermath

-Saudi Arabia ended relations with Iran and reduced the number of permitted Iranian pilgrims to 45,000, down from 150,000 in earlier years.
-Iran boycotted the Hajj for three years, from 1988 to 1990.
+Following the incident, Saudi Arabia ended its diplomatic relations with Iran and it reduced the number of permitted Iranian pilgrims to 45,000, down from 150,000 in earlier years.
 In 1991, Iran and Saudi Arabia renewed diplomatic relations after agreeing to allow Iranian pilgrims to perform the Hajj once more.
-The total number of pilgrims was set at 115,000, and the demonstrations were allowed to be performed, but only in one specific location granted by the Saudis.
+The total number of pilgrims was set at 115,000, and the demonstrations by Iranians were again allowed, but only in one specific location granted by the Saudis.
 By this agreement, Iranian pilgrims continued their annual demonstration during the 1990s and 2000s with few or no incidents.
 They limited their rally to within the confines of their compound in Mecca.

-Approximately 20,000 Pakistani troops stationed in Saudi Arabia were sent back to Pakistan, as Saudi Arabia was uncomfortable with the presence of Shi'ite soldiers.
+Approximately 20,000 Pakistani troops who were stationed in Saudi Arabia were sent back to Pakistan, because Saudi Arabia was uncomfortable with the presence of Shi'ite soldiers.

-Reaction

-Ali Khamenei said after the incident that "They are now propagandizing and claiming that this incident was a war between Shia and Sunni.
-This is a lie!
-Of course, there is a war, but a war between the American perception of Islam and true revolutionary Islam."